 The High Precision Machining Advantage For Today’s Engineer

 July 16, 2018

 OEM engineer leaders face new challenges presented by an ever-expanding global market and innovative technology.
 How do you keep your current customers satisfied, your profit margins from shrinking, and entice new customers when there is competition at every corner?
-Precision machining is one technology that helps you maintain that competitive edge.
+High precision machining is one technology that helps you maintain that competitive edge.
 It’s easier than you think to incorporate it into your workflow, particularly when you contract a company that has precision machining experience.

 What is high precision machining?

 Precision machining is the process wherein raw material is removed from an object to create a smaller, finished product utilizing cutting machines, software applications, and human engineering to meet very exacting specifications.

 Companies who outsource the manufacturing of machine parts will also outsource the precision machining work.
 There are various reasons to outsource, from being overwhelmed with production (a great “problem” to have), or too small a shop to justify the cost of a CNC machine, or, to reduce operational costs in general.

 What is CNC machining technology?

 Due to the high precision involved, CNC (Computer Numerical Control) machines are typically employed in order to ensure the finished product meets exact dimensions.